awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 ## Replace or restore the target for a local route<a name="replace-local-route-target"></a>

-You can change the target of the default local route in a [gateway route table](VPC_Route_Tables.md#gateway-route-table) and specify a network interface or instance in the same VPC as the target instead\.
+You can change the target of the default local route\.
 If you replace the target of a local route, you can later restore it to the default `local` target\.
 If your VPC has [multiple CIDR blocks](VPC_Subnets.md#vpc-resize), your route tables have multiple local routes—one per CIDR block\.
 You can replace or restore the target of each of the local routes as needed\.

-You cannot replace the target for a local route in a subnet route table\.

 **To replace the target for a local route using the console**